Time: 10:30 - 16:30

-Be more confident in identifying plants and using reference material as an aid
+- Be more confident in observing plants,their characteristic features and using reference material as an aid

-Correctly write and interpret botanical plant names and understand their benefits compared with common names
+- Correctly write and interpret botanical plant names and understand their benefits compared with common

 What level is the course and do I need any particular skills?

-a previous course.
-This is a botanical not a horticultural course and you do not need to be a gardener or have a
+done a previous course.
+This is a botanical not a horticultural course and you do not need to be a gardener or have

 How will I be taught, and will there be any work outside the class?